NIcolasp14/Experience/README.md

 # Experience
 This is a point of reference to everything I am familiarised with.
 Also, check out the timeline sketch.
+The following info are organised above into folders.

+### About me
+Born in Athens.
+Raised in the Democratic Republic of the Congo (2007-2016).
+Currently, I am studying Electrical and Computer Engineering at NTUA, Greece.

 # Fields Overview
 ## Data Analysis